Last updated on 5 November 2021

 Learn more about the factors couples should consider when having a baby after 35 and the medical options available to help them conceive.

-Did you know that fertility in both men and women declines with age?
 A woman is born with all the eggs she will ever have and, as she gets older, the number and quality of her eggs decline.

 According to Dr Lim, a woman’s fertility starts to decline considerably after 35.
 Beyond 40, the chances diminish further.
 When she starts to go through menopause around 50 years of age, her chances of becoming pregnant naturally are almost zero.
 In summary, a woman’s age is the most important factor when it comes to her chances of conceiving.